THE TRUE FACTS ABOUT NUCLEAR POWER

 The dreadful legacy for future generations.

-Nuclear Power is too expensive.
 Renewable energy sources are the future: they are more reliable, cheaper and can come on line much sooner.
 And it is a myth that nuclear power is needed to "keep the lights on".

 CLICK THE IMAGE ABOVE TO VIEW STAND'S NEW 5 MINUTE VIDEO ON YOUTUBE

-And our latest STAND car art by the wonderful mural artist Tom Cousins:
+Our latest STAND car art by the wonderful mural artist Tom Cousins:

-The word about the proposed nuclear reactors at Oldbury is spreading fast and Tom has decorated 5 cars
+The word about the proposed nuclear reactors at Oldbury is spreading fast and Tom has decorated 5 cars now and plans some more soon.

 NEW NUCLEAR POWER WILL BE A DISASTER FOR THE UK